-Glaucoma is a group of related diseases that damage the optic nerve, resulting in vision loss and possible blindness.
+Glaucoma is a disease that damages the optic nerve, resulting in vision loss and blindness.
 It is often associated with elevated pressure in the eye.

-A leading cause of blindness and visual impairment in the United States, Glaucoma can affect patients of all ages, but is most commonly seen in the elderly.
+A leading cause of visual impairment in the United States, Glaucoma can affect patients of all ages, but is most commonly seen in the elderly.

 Many people affected with glaucoma do not experience any symptoms and may not be aware that they have the disease until they have lost a significant amount of vision.
-At this stage permanent damage has been done and there is currently no treatment to reverse this.
+Typically vision loss starts in the peripheral visual field and thus often goes unnoticed.
+Once damage has been done, there is currently no treatment to reverse this.

-With early detection and treatment, however, eyes can be protected against the serious loss of vision or blindness.
-Catching glaucoma at an early, treatable stage is one important reason to have thorough eye examinations regularly.
+With early detection and treatment, however, eyes can be protected against serious loss of vision or blindness.
+Catching glaucoma at an early, treatable stage is one important reason to have thorough eye examinations on a regular basis.

 Risk Factors for Glaucoma

 There are several factors that increase the risk of developing glaucoma, including:

 - Being of particular ethnicity, such as African-American or South East Asian

 - Having elevated intraocular pressure

 - Taking certain medications, such as corticosteroids for prolonged periods